 - 1. Position the vehicles close enough that the jumper cables will reach, but do not allow the vehicle body parts to contact. - 2.
 Avoid any moving parts in the PE room. - 3.
-Turn off all unnecessary electrical loads. - 4.
-First connect one end of a jumper cable to the positive(+) (1)terminal of the discharged battery in the PE room, then connect the other end to the positive(+) (2)terminal on the booster battery.

-Proceed to connect one end of the other jumper cable to the negative(-) (3)terminal of the booster battery, then the other end to a solid, stationary, metallic point (4).
+Turn off all unnecessary electrical loads.4.
+First connect one end of a jumper cable to the positive(+) terminal (1) of the discharged vehicle, then connect the other end to the positive(+) terminal (2) on the booster battery.
+Proceed to connect one end of the other jumper cable to the negative(-) terminal (3) of the booster battery, then the other end to the fuse box(-)(4).